Cuyo, Palawan: Feast of St. Augustine

 As the floats of San Agustin and other saints enter the church at the end of the procession, the participants kneel, prostrate themselves, or sing while performing skipping steps before the images.
 The merrymaking intensifies when the alakayo, a dancing clown, chases the ladies, stopping only when coins are thrown to him on the ground.
 The alakayo collects the coins with his mouth.

+Today the dancing Ati-Ati are composed of groups of individuals from the villages of the town, which perform to a percussion band with flutes and guitars, a specialized combined form of the tipano and de kwerdas.

 Meanwhile, the panapatan performance are staged in front of various houses for a fee.
 These are mostly excerpts of the komedya and ati-ati known as komedya sa kalye and ati-ati sa bukid, the performers of which use simpler clothing than in the more elaborate full-length performances.
 Ati-ati sa bukid is sung and danced to celebrate a fruitful harvest.
 Today it is usually danced by young boys wearing masks or indigo-painted faces.

 Another pantomime, innocentes, recreates the descent of the "savages" from the hills to pay tribute to San Agustin.
 They are wearing coconut fibre masks and red striped shirts.
 The participants frolic and fence with sticks.

 Komedya or moro-moro performances are larger (with some 50 actors) and more refined than the ati-ati.
 The clash between the Muslims and the Christians is further dramatized by background music; commonly used tunes are the pasadoble, marchas, giyera, and kasal.

 The same subject is portrayed by the sinulog.
 The Christians are identified by their black costumes, kampilan, and elongated shields; the Muslims by their red turbans and waistbands, and round shields.
 The participants may wear masks or paint their faces.
 Both groups, usually of six dancers each, sometimes perform to the beating of tin cans.
 Alternate steps of offense and defense, e.g., advancing and retreating, with corresponding movements of weapons, are followed by circular formations simulating scenes of strategy plotting.